1. The paradigm shift: taxing 'creation' vs. taxing 'velocity'

 3. The household windfall: 100% take-home pay

 For the average citizen, the 20/7 model represents a total liberation from Personal Income Tax (PIT).
 The "PAYE" deduction vanishes; you keep every cent you earn.
-While the model introduces an estimated 14% inflationary shock due to higher GST and business cost pass-throughs, the math for the individual reveals a massive net gain.
+While the model introduces a modeled 12–14% transition inflation range (using 14% as the central planning case) due to higher GST and business cost pass-throughs, the math for the individual reveals a massive net gain.

 Financial position: standard Kiwi family ($140,000 gross income)